danhtuan/deep_learning/final_prj/final_report.md

 From the Table, GPU peak memory is much higher than CPU peak memory.
 In addition, in GPU, the peak memory of float16 is exactly a half of float32 and one fourth of float64, which match with the bidth-width ratio between them.

 ### 6.3 Speed
+Below Tablle shows the total running time of training and runing network.
+Besides,a profiler was used to monitor the percent of CPU time, GPU time and Transfer time in total time.

 <img src="speed.png" alt="cifar10" width="600" height="150"/>

+As shown in Table, the GPU Time is much higher than CPU, which indicates that in DNN, GPU does most of the dirty work.
+We also see that float64 is 3 to 4 times slower compared to float32.

+However, float16 is expected to be faster than float32 but in Table, we see that float16 is a little bit slower than float32.

 <img src="cnv.png" alt="cnv" width="800" height="100"/>
 <img src="profile.png" alt="profile" width="800" height="300"/>